-Practice in various forms of imaginative writing, particularly prose fiction and drama, and lyric and narrative poetry.
-May be repeated with permission of instructor.
-Recommended Prerequisite: one or more literature courses.
+Writing workshop in creative genres, including fiction, poetry and playwriting.
+May be repeated with the permission of the instructor.
 3:0:3

 EN 315 Earlier English Literature

 A survey of major authors and works from the medieval beginnings of English literature to approximately 1700.
 Special attention to Chaucer, Spenser, Shakespeare, and Milton.
 3:0:3